Patyfatycake/LoLPing/README.md

 ### What is it? ###

-LoLPing is a simple GUI to check Ping delay (ms) to your favourie League of Legends server.
+LoLPing is a simple GUI to check Ping delay (ms) to your favourite League of Legends server.

 ### How do I use LoLPing? ###